kleenkanteen/E-Commerce-Desktop-Program/phase2/README.txt

 ** Instructions to Explore Features **
     Upon loading in, you will see 3 menu options:

     - option to login

-    - option to create a new user account
+    - option to create a new user account.
-    - option to login under an administrator account.
 There are no users in the system at the moment.
       You will have to create a user account to access user functionality.

-    - option to login as a demo user to explore the program. you can directly click login in the login page An admin account already exists in the system.
+    - option to login to a administrator account.
+        - An admin account already exists in the system.
 Username: admin, pass: admin.
         Login under this account to access admin functionality.

+    - option to login as a demo user to explore the program. you can directly click login in the login page

                                             ----------------------------